-The purpose of a criminal background check is to ensure client safety.
-Students must complete a criminal background check, a Bureau of Elderly and Adult Services (BEAS) and a DCYF central Registry Name search with a negative result as part of the nursing program requirements.
+The purpose of background checks is to ensure patient safety.
+Students must complete the following background checks in order to be eligible to attend clinical:

+- State of New Hampshire Criminal Background Check - Bureau of Elderly and Adult Services (BEAS) and a - Department of Child and Youth Services (DCYF) Central Registry Name search with a negative result as part of the nursing program requirements.

-Criminal background checks will be done annually.
-Students will be responsible for engaging directly with the vendor and have the responsibility for the financial cost of criminal background checks.
+Background checks will be done annually.
+Students will be responsible for engaging directly with the vendor and have the responsibility for the financial cost of background checks.